shivharis/turtlebot3_wiki/docs/source/opencr_software.rst

 .. image:: _static/preparation/ide7.png

-Run DFU mode
+Run DFU mode.
 ............

-Pressing the ``Reset`` button while holding down the ``Boot`` button activates the DFU mode.
+Press the ``Reset`` button while the ``Boot`` button is being pushed.
+This activates the DFU mode.

 .. image:: _static/preparation/ide8.png

-Download the bootloder
+Download the bootloader.
 ......................

 Click ``Tools`` → ``Burn Bootloader`` to download the bootloader.

 .. image:: _static/preparation/ide9.png

-Add the TurtleBot3 firmware into OpenCR
+Add the TurtleBot3 firmware into the OpenCR.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 (TODO)